 1.7 Support

-If you have a question or suggestion about PyAbel, the best way to contact the PyAbel Developers Team is to open a new issue.
+If you have a question about using PyAbel, the best way to contact the PyAbel Developers Team is through GitHub discussions.
+To report a bug or make a suggestion, please open a new issue.

 1.8 Contributing